 Here are some thoughts on something I know nothing about, but want to get some answers.
 How does the ADA (Americans with Disabilities Act) affect real estate appraisers?
 This act exists to help those with disabilities to have the same advantages of those who do not (at least as much as possible).
 At the time it first past, there was grumbling from those who had to spend the money to retrofit their buildings into compliance.
 There were cheers from those who before could not access buildings, elevators, stairwells who now could.
 My opinion is that the benefits outweighed the costs – but that’s my opinion.

 Some of you know that about 10-years ago, my Dad was involved in a bad motorcycle accident.
 As a result, long story short, he had to give up appraising since he could not get around physically after the accident – it was too painful.
+Hence, you should know that outcome could change as a result of hiring attorneys for personal injuries.
 Anyway, he retired early from the business, took his Social Security and, despite his entrepreneurial orientation, after a long career, got out of the real estate appraisal business altogether.
 So here is my question: Could my Dad have hired other appraisers to do inspections for him, thus allowing him to stay at his desk?
 There he would have done the analytics of the appraisal from the data the inspecting appraiser provided to him, and then written the appraisal report.
+The attorneys practicing OUI charges can help with accident cases and their legalities.
+To get help with accident, it is always best to continue reading on the best law websites, and hire the lawyers for auto accidents.

 So, would the ADA have applied here?
 I do not know, frankly.
 Please take the time to share your thoughts with me since you may have a take on this I never thought of.
 Get on my website, open up this podcast (#76), listen to it in its entirety, then let me know your thoughts by commenting on the podcast.
 I appreciate all your help and input on this!